sacarlson/sacarlson.github.io/my_wallet/readme.md

 #  my_wallet Features

 * Send funds of any asset type to another accountId.
-* Create Random accountId destination accounts
+* Create Random accountId keypair destination accounts and signers
+* Create hash(x) keypair using value of x and add as signers
+* Create hash(tx) keypair using value of tx and add as signers
 * Create new account option checkbox to fund unfunded accounts
 * Receive funds of any type from another AccountId with QRcode support.
 * Federation support to use names instead of long accountID numbers for sending funds.